jenhamborg/react-weather-app/README.md

 6. run `npm start`
 7. open browser to http://localhost:8080/

+- Plase note you must use http if you get an invalid key that may be the issue.

 ## Deployment & CI/CD

 CI/CD uses github actions.
 The project isn't currently setup to actualy deploy.
 Running github actions will run tests and get deployment to the point of connecting to a cloud providor.